Types of Rodents

 The most common rodent that homeowners will have to deal with is the house mouse.
 These creatures are small, stretching only to about seven inches, including the tail, and have beady eyes and ears that are too big for their bodies.
 When it comes to house mice, the main concern is breeding.
 They only live about a year but can have as many as ten litters in that time, meaning they will quickly reproduce if given the opportunity.
 House mice set up shop in dark, moist places that provide shelter and a secure food source.
 They prefer grains but will eat just about anything to stay alive.
 Have a pest control specialist check your closets, storage areas, and crawl space for any signs of these little guys.

-The roof rat is larger than the house mouse, and has glossy fur that can range from brown to dark gray or black.
+The roof rat is bigger than the house mouse and has glossy fur that can range from brown to dark gray or black.
 Their tails are longer as well, and the roof rat can grow up to sixteen inches in length when including it.
 Unlike the house mouse, the roof rat can only reproduce four to six times per year, which is still a lot.
 They will seek sanctuary in garages and sheds, finding any source of food or water to sustain themselves.
-Roof rats are known to carry disease, and should be dealt with as soon as you detect them to avoid further problems.
+Roof rats are known to carry disease and should be dealt with as soon as you detect them to avoid further problems.